Expect the unexpected on this journey to Cuba

 When is the best time to visit Cuba?

-Cuba has two seasons – a dry one from November to April, with January the coldest month, and a wet one from May to October.
+Cuba has two seasons – a dry one from November to April (with January the coldest month), and a wet one from May to October.
 Although July and August are the hottest months, the trade winds provide a welcoming cool breeze.
 The official hurricane season lasts from June to November, with the height of the season between the end of August and end of October.

-How do I get to Cuba?
+How do I get to Cuba from the UK?

 Do I need a visa for Cuba?